 What is the purpose of the appointment?
 Is it a regular physical or are you there to be seen for a new symptom or concern?
 Going with a purpose will maximize the time you spend with your physician and help him or her optimize your health.
 If you are there because of new symptoms, prepare in advance and document things such as how often you experience the symptoms (daily, weekly), if you happen to notice any particular triggers to the symptoms (at night, associated with certain foods etc.) or what methods you have tried to relieve the symptoms.

 Keep your physician updated on any new information you discover that may indicate potential genetic predispositions to certain conditions.
-Keep them informed of any changes in your health as well, maybe you’ve quite smoking, gained or lost weight or made changes to your diet.
+Maybe a family member has had Alzheimer’s disease or diabetes.
+Keep them informed of any changes in your health as well, maybe you’ve quite smoking, experienced weight gain or weight loss or made changes to your diet.
 Let them know if you have seen a specialist since your last visit and if that specialist conducted any diagnostic testing or added any new medications.
 These are important things to share with your provider.
+You can keep all of this information in the alska connected caregiving portal along with your up to date medication list and other important documents.

 Take a current list of your medications including dose and how often you take it (frequency) so you can make certain they coincide with what your primary provider has on file.
-You may have visited a specialist who prescribed an new medication that your primary provider isn’t aware of.
+You may have visited a specialist who prescribed a new medication that your primary provider isn’t aware of.
 This step is so important in preventing any adverse medication effects.
 Also, make certain your primary pharmacy with correct address and telephone number is up to date and on file with your primary provider.
 The alska platform was created to help you better manage these important details.
-Email email@example.com to set up a free trial.
+You can create your account now and try alska free for 30 days.

 If there is something you are confused about or don’t understand ask your provider to explain it to you.
 If a test is ordered and you don’t understand the preparation instructions or even the reason for the test, make certain it is clear to you before you leave.
 Your provider would much rather answer your questions during the time dedicated to your care than have you leave feeling confused and not follow through with important instructions or try to follow up later when things aren’t fresh in your mind.